 - Allows for precise locating with GPS and the USA’s largest wireless network

-- The attachment is lightweight and durable
+- The collar is lightweight and stylish

 - You can track your dog’s daily exercise levels on the free, accompanying app

 - App shows your dog’s location on an interactive map and provides directions

 - A long battery life of up to 30 days

 - Only allows for static, rather than real-time, tracking with a 3 minute delay, which may be frustrating if your dog is running and covering large distances